 re – li – ev – eb – ad – en – po – we – lz – la – tm – af – ek – in – gz

 - To encrypt the message, use the three rules of Playfair Ciphers.

 e.g. re becomes PT

-- Columns: One down.
+- Columns: The letter below, for each of the pair in turn.
 On the bottom row, imagine an identical table underneath.

-- Rows: One right.
+- Rows: One right, for each of the pair in turn.
 At the end of the row, imagine a duplicate table to the right.

 e.g. li becomes FK

 Encryption: PT FK HW AS OB HS UE ES UO IO HR HI TG FB LW